foureyes/csci-ga.1120-fall2017-001/slides/13/images.markdown

 </code></pre>
 {:.fragment}

-Hm... maybe we want red to be the default color instead. __Without using a PixelAccess object, change the color to red.__ &rarr;
+Maybe we want red to be the default color instead. __Without using a PixelAccess object, change the color to red.__ &rarr;
 {:.fragment}

 <pre><code data-trim contenteditable>